circa94/JSlither/README.md

 Currently, the server is in a very early stage.
 Just a few packets are implemented.
 A real gameplay is actually not done.

 !WARNING!
-The Server is not fully working sofar
+The Server is not fully working so far

 [How To Use Guide](https://github.com/circa94/JSlither/blob/master/HowToUse.md)